cjhdev/lora_device_lib/contributing.md

 ### Documentation Improvements

+Raise an issue if it's complicated.

-Make a pull request.
+Make a pull request if it's simple.

 ### Feature Requests and Proposals

 Raise an issue.

-### Questions
+### Questions / Clarifications

-Start a discussion.
+Raise an issue.

 ### Feature Contributions